 Amazon Web Services (AWS) offers a range of instance types for supporting compute-intensive workloads.
-The compute optimized instance family has a higher ratio of compute power to memory.
-The older generation C1 and CC2 instance types have been very useful in batch data processing frameworks such as Hadoop.
+The compute-optimized instance family has a higher ratio of compute power to memory.
+The older generation C1 and CC2 instance types have been beneficial in batch data processing frameworks such as Hadoop.

-Late last year Amazon Web Services (AWS) introduced a new generation of compute optimized EC2 instances.
-The table below illustrates the comparison between instance types from older and newer generation with comparable configuration.[table “” not found /]
+Late last year Amazon Web Services (AWS) introduced a new generation of compute-optimized EC2 instances.
+The table below illustrates the comparison between instance types from older and newer generations with comparable configurations.

-* ECU is EC2 Compute Unit which provides the relative measure of the integer processing power of an Amazon EC2 instance.
+* ECU is an EC2 Compute Unit that provides the relative measure of the integer processing power of an Amazon EC2 instance.

-The new generation c3.2xlarge has a clear edge over c1.xlarge instance type:
+The new generation c3.2xlarge has a clear edge over the c1.xlarge instance type:

 - 40% better performance in terms of EC2 compute units

 - 19% cheaper